 Since the beginning of the 20th century, this iconic silhouette has been part of the historical heritage of French furniture.
 As soon as it was introduced to the market, its success was such that it very rapidly became a generic model, manufactured by all the rattan craftsmen in France and taught in basketry schools.
 Consequently, in the past, it was distributed in the most remote provinces by pedlars, for whom it was a fundamental part of their stock-in-trade, like brooms and mops.
 Later, it was sold by all the basket makers and shops in France, and today, on the Internet, this line of rattan seats has survived the century, two wars, and three republics, and hasn’t aged in the slightest.
 It has to be said that its original selling points have remained remarkably up-to-date: lightness, comfort, versatility and a reasonable price.
 What more could people want?

-The grand-père armchair in rattan has remained unchanged for more than a century
+The grand-père armchair, unchanged for more than a century

 Or almost.
 Of course, it wasn’t called by that name at first, but rather “comfortable armchair” or “toad armchair”.
 Precisely because of its extraordinary longevity, it was affectionately renamed the grand-père chair later on.
 How many of us have, in a corner of our memory, the image of one of our grandparents sitting in their rattan armchair, knitting or newspaper in hand, by the fire, or under the shade of an apple tree?
 A real “grand-père” rattan armchair should have 13 uprights, a weave of natural rattan core, unvarnished or very little varnished so that it does not dry out, decorated with a diamond pattern in the middle of the backrest.
 The “rails” (a collar that runs from the armrests all the way around the backrest) are woven in split rattan, and the frame is made of unpeeled rattan (with visible knots).
 We have raised the seat height by 3 cm so that our Grand-père armchairs can be used as dining chairs.
 Purists will be able to cut the legs by 3 cm to restore the original line.